 - Self-Arousal Through Crying: Less commonly, an individual might find their own tears arousing during moments of intense emotion or self-stimulation.

 It’s crucial to differentiate dacryphilia from sadism or masochism, though there can be overlap.
 While sadism involves deriving pleasure from inflicting pain or suffering, dacryphilia specifically centers on the tears themselves as the arousal stimulus.
 The tears can symbolize a range of emotions – vulnerability, release, empathy, or even a loss of control – which are then connected to sexual feelings.
+According to a 2025 overview published in the ‘Journal of Contemporary Sexuality’, paraphilias are best understood as complex variations in sexual interest rather than inherently pathological conditions, provided they do not cause distress or harm.

 Understanding the Psychology Behind Dacryphilia